haskell-unordered-containers/unordered-containers/CONTRIBUTING.md

 ## Inspecting the generated code

-The library section of `unordered-containers.cabal` contains a commented-out set of ghc-options for dumping Core and other forms of generated code.
+The library section in `unordered-containers.cabal` contains a commented-out set of `ghc-options` for dumping Core and other forms of generated code.
 To dump this code, uncomment these options and run

 ```